Shed Studios: Studio developments

 Two years later in 1983, after a stunning workload of band recordings, film tracks, and advertising jingles and soundtracks, Martin Norris left Zimbabwe for a new life in Brisbane, and Hughes left for South Africa, Roskilly decided to sell all the studio equipment to Gramma in order to help pay off their shareholding.
 The staff, Nhamhondera included, were taken on by Gramma directly and a new chapter began.
+Nyamhondera would later acquire the Legend status as one of Zimbabwe’s greatest record producers.

 The Gramma Studio years

-With all the equipment now owned by Gramma, Roskilly set about installing and developing new studios at the Gramma premises in New Ardbennie.
+With all the equipment now owned by Gramma, Roskilly set about installing and developing new studios for Gramma at their premises in New Ardbennie.

-Operating now simply as a trading company 'Shed Studios', Roskilly managed the new Gramma Studios in return for a reduced studio hire rate, and continued to produce advertising jingles and film tracks for Shed Studios.
+Gramma had no shareholding in Shed Studios which now operated independently simply as a trading company.
+Roskilly however managed the new Gramma Studios in return for a reduced studio hire rate, and continued to produce advertising jingles and film tracks as Shed Studios.
 It was a good arrangement and business flourished.
-David Scobie joined as trainee engineer as did Henry Peters, arch bass guitarist.
+David Scobie joined as trainee engineer as did Henry Peters, ace bass guitarist.
 As a threesome the business continued to grow, and the studios developed even further when Gramma installed MCI 24 track 2" tape machines and a second studio.